-- (i) the number of service suppliers, whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirement of an economic needs test; - (ii) the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (iii) the total number of service operations or the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test;3 or - (iv) the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; or - (b) restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service.
+- (a) impose limitations on: - (i) the number of service suppliers, whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirement of an economic needs test; - (ii) the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (iii) the total number of service operations or the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test; or - (iv) the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; or - (b) restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service.

-Article 9.6: Local Presence
+Article 8.6: Local Presence

-Neither Party shall require a service supplier of the other Party to establish or maintain a representative office or any form of enterprise, or to be resident, in its territory as a condition for the cross-border supply of a service.
+Neither Party shall require a service supplier of the other Party to establish or maintain a representative office or any form of enterprise, or to be resident, in its Area as a condition for supply of a service under Mode 1, Mode 2 or Mode 4.

-Article 9.7: Non-Conforming Measures
+Article 8.7: Non-Conforming Measures

-- 1. Article 9.3, Article 9.4, Article 9.5 and Article 9.6 shall not apply to: - (a) any existing non-conforming measure that is maintained by a Party at: - (i) the central level of government, as set out by that Party in its Schedule to Annex I: - (ii) a regional level of government, as set out by that Party in its Schedule to Annex I; or - (iii) a local level of government;
+1. Articles 8.3, 8.4, 8.5 and 8.6 shall not apply to:

+- (a) any existing non-conforming measure that is maintained by a Party at: - (i) the central level of government, as set out by that Party in its Schedule to Annex I;

-3 Subparagraph (a)(iii) does not cover measures of a Party which limit inputs for the supply of services.
+Subparagraph (a)(iii) does not cover measures of a Party which limit inputs for the supply of services.